vsebastianvc/Spark-Streaming-With-Twitter/README.md

-# BigDataTechnologies

-## Spark Streaming Sentiment analysis from API twitter
+# Spark Streaming Sentiment analysis from API twitter

 # Prerequisites
 Be sure that you already has installed the next programs in your Cloudera Centos 6